MechMadHog/mechmadhog.com/_posts/2025-12-22-Christmas.md

 - **Meet Me in St. Louis**
   One iconic Christmas section and song.
   Seasonal chapter, not a Christmas engine.

+- **The Lion, the Witch and the Wardrobe**
+  Eternal winter and an explicit Father Christmas appearance.
+  Christmas functions as symbolism and a turning point, not the cause of the story.

 These are Christmas films by **association**, not causation.